Want to avoid spam registrations and bot attacks using CAPTCHA on your WordPress site? You’re in the right place.

 B. hCaptcha Site Key and Secret Key

+Similar to reCAPTCHA, go to the official hCaptcha page.
 Next, open the sign-up page by pressing the Sign Up button.

 Then, create a new account and get your Site Key and Secret Key.